-Anyone needing such accommodations or support should contact the the Office of Student Accountability and Disability Services, if a student or Human Resource Management, if an employee, who will review the request and, in consultation with the person requesting the accommodation and the Title IX Coordinator, determine which accommodations are appropriate and necessary for full participation in the process.
+Anyone needing such accommodations or support should contact the Office of Student Accountability and Disability Services if a student or Human Resource Management if an employee.
+The appropriate office will review the request and, in consultation with the person requesting the accommodation and the Title IX Coordinator, determine which accommodations are appropriate and necessary for full participation in the process.

-Resolution Process Procedures for Alleged Violations of the Policy Prohibiting Sex Discrimination, Sexual Misconduct and Interpersonal Violence
+Resolution Process Procedures for Alleged Violations of the Policy Prohibiting Power Based Violence and Sexual Misconduct